PiaLyck/tinyhouse-app/README.md

 ## Deployment and Hosting
 [Firebase Hosting](https://firebase.google.com/docs/hosting/) provides fast and secure static hosting, and it's easy to deploy using the Firebase CLI.
 I've used it for properly testing my appplication outside the development environment.
 I haven't decided yet if I want to use it for production hosting as well.
 Stay tuned!

+## Error Handling and Monitoring
+Angular ErrorHandler provides a hook for centralized exception handling.
+In addition, I decided to intercept error handling with [Sentry](https://sentry.io) for error monitoring.
+Sentry is open-source and helps identifying and debugging errors.

 ---
 ## Instructions from Angular: